saltict/availproject.github.io/docs/about/accounts.md

 ### Avail JS Apps: Your Interface to Avail

 [<ins>Avail JS Apps</ins>](https://kate.avail.tools/#/explorer), a fork of [<ins>Polkadot JS Apps</ins>](https://polkadot.js.org/apps/#/explorer), serves as your primary interface for the Avail network.
-Currently, its focus is solely on the Kate testnet, and as such, it is also referred to as the **Kate Testnet Explorer**.
+Currently, its focus is solely on the Goldberg testnet, and as such, it is also referred to as the **Goldberg Testnet Explorer**.
 The scope of Avail JS Apps will expand as Avail matures into a production-ready network.

 Avail JS aims to offer functionalities similar to those found in the [<ins>Polkadot-JS UI guide</ins>](https://wiki.polkadot.network/docs/polkadotjs-ui), including but not limited to: